← Back to Chapters

 "Professor Mehta, thank you for seeing me."
 Her voice steadied itself, muscle memory from five years of academic warfare.
 "I know the quantum lab proposal I submitted yesterday was unconventional."

 "Unconventional."
 He removed his glasses.
 "Dr. Nayagiri, you're requesting triple the standard lab hours and access to equipment reserved for funded research.
-All based on results that", his finger jabbed at the equations on her papers, "frankly, defy fundamental physics."
+All based on results that", his finger stabbed at the equations on her papers, "frankly, defy fundamental physics."

 "That's exactly why I'm here, sir."
 She pulled out her data sheets, hands trembling between excitement and fury.
 "What I observed changes everything we thought we knew about quantum observation.
 The coherence measurements—"